grtakaha/CASA/README.md

                         Sequence type ("protein" or "dna").
   -t TITLE, --title TITLE
                         Alignment title ([TITLE].clustal, [TITLE].pim).
+  -copts CLUSTAL_OPTIONS, --clustal_options CLUSTAL_OPTIONS
+                        (optional) Bracketed, comma-separated list of valid clustalo input parameters.
+Valid arguments can be shown via CLI with "clustalo -h".File locations (like --hmm-in) MUST be full file paths (not relative).
+Example Usage: -copts "[--residuenumber,--iterations 3]"
 ```

 ### clustal_to_svg.py

 Reformats a .clustal_num or .clustal alignment into an editable Inkscape SVG.
 Currently annotates conserved residues (automatic, not optional) and a given list of features (optional).

-**INPUT**: A CLUSTAL or CLUSTAL_NUM file
+**INPUT**: A CLUSTAL or CLUSTAL_NUM file.

 **OUTPUT**: A sequential set of SVGs (.svg), numbered 0, 1, 2, etc., with formatted alignments and associated conserved residues and/or annotations.

 **NOTE**: These SVG outputs were designed to be edited in Inkscape.
 They retain full functionality when opened in Inkscape, including multiline text-box editability.
 They retain some functionality when opened in other SVG viewers/editors.
 They can be viewed and edited in Illustrator, but do not retain multiline text-box editability (each letter is its own text-box).
-They can also be viewed in Chrome.
+They can also be viewed in browsers like Chrome.

 **Example from CASA.py**:
 ```